Hopefully we can answer a few of your questions.

 An arboretum is a garden of trees, a place where trees and shrubs are grown for display and study.
 The Landis Arboretum has more than 200 acres of natural beauty, with old growth forests; collections of oaks, rhododendrons, crabapples, and native plants; perennial gardens; trails, ponds, and vistas; and MORE!

-Pack a lunch and enjoy it at one of our picnic tables after a hike on your choice of 15 miles or so of trails.
+Pack a lunch and enjoy it at one of our picnic tables after a hike on your choice of more than 8 miles of trails.
 Pick up a trail map in our Welcome Center.
 Be sure to include our amazing Native Plant Trail, bog gardens, and the Fred Lape Trail, named after our founder.
 Leave a donation if you can.

-Landis is open 365 days a year for your enjoyment.
+Landis is open 365 days a year from dawn to dusk for your enjoyment.
 The beauty and stillness of a winter day can’t be underestimated.
 Look for animals and their tracks, and breathe in the crisp frosty air.
-Plus, you don’t want to miss our very popular Second Sunday Snowshoe program in the months of January through March.
-Spend the afternoon at the Arboretum, with your equipment or ours, and enjoy a hot chocolate and conversation afterwards.
-Even without snow, you can still enjoy a group hike in a spectacular winter setting.

 Landis is a birder’s paradise, with deep woods, open fields, ponds and transition areas, and a diversity of plant life to attract and sustain birds.
 In fact, the Arboretum is part of the Route 20 Bluebird Trail and features nesting boxes throughout the grounds.